uutils/uutils-args/README.md

 that have similar behaviour, which are C application that use `getopt` and `getopt_long`.
 If you want to mimic that behaviour exactly, this is the library for you.
-If you want to write basically anything else, you should probably pick another argument parser (example: [clap](https://github.com/clap-rs/clap).
+If you want to write basically anything else, you should probably pick another argument parser (for example: [clap](https://github.com/clap-rs/clap)).

 ## Getting Started